Artifaqt/ak-analysis/README.md

    - 40/58 scripts total are now readable (69%)
    - No standard loadstring() calls in Luraph VM scripts - custom VM interpreter

-5. **Environment Dependency** 🔴 CRITICAL DISCOVERY
+5. **Luraph Anti-Tamper Protection**
-   - Scripts crash when run standalone
+   - 18/58 scripts protected with Luraph VM
-   - Work perfectly when executed through AK Admin
+   - Anti-tamper detects and blocks all bypass attempts
-   - Require AK-specific globals and infrastructure
+   - Hook-based deobfuscation fundamentally doesn't work
-   - Validate environment before execution
+   - 7 different bypass variants all failed

 ### Security Verdict: 🔴 **DO NOT USE**